 The color used here is Rust-oleum Ocean Mist.

 Lights can be painted!
-Yes, even the lit part.
-However, you either may not like the look of this or you may not be able to get an even enough coating on the light to make it look good.
-Either cover your lights as you go with tape or plastic straws or go in with a little acetone nail polish remover on a cotton swab after it's dry.
-Or even just scratch it off with your nails!
+Yes, even the lit bulb part.
+However, you either may not like the look of this or you may not be able to get an even enough coating on the light to make it look quite as good as you would like.
+Either cover your lights with tape or plastic straws before you begin spraying the paint, or go in with a little acetone nail polish remover on a cotton swab after it's dry to touch things up a bit.
+Or you can even just scratch off any excess or unwanted paint with your fingernails!